 To recover a failed system disk or volume group after an operating system recovery tape has been made, simply load the recovery tape, boot the system and interrupt the boot sequence to redirect to the tape drive.
 Allow the install process to complete.
 Do not intervene.
 The system will reboot and, because map files for all associated volume groups have been saved on the tape, any other existing volume groups are imported and mounted automatically.
 Data that is not in the root volume group must be backed up and recovered using normal backup utilities.

-For more information on using make\tape\recovery, refer to the make\tape\recovery (1M) manpage on an Ignite-UX server or the Ignite-UX Administration Guide.
-The guide is available on the HP-UX 11i v1 Instant Information CD and at the HP Technical Documentation Web site:
+For more information on using make_tape_recovery, refer to the make_tape_recovery (1M) manpage on an Ignite-UX server or the Ignite-UX Administration Guide.
+The guide is available on the HP Technical Documentation Web site: